 Private property burial – The official word from SLO County Animal Services is: Any animal may be buried on private property as long as the burial location is 200 feet from a water source/well.

 Have an Afterlife Care Plan for Your Horse

 So there you have it, the large animal disposal options for SLO County.
 Please verify the information before taking action.
 Your decision will be based on your finances and what you are OK with regarding the final resting place of your horse.
 The best option right now while you enjoy your equine friend is to have an afterlife care plan so you can face the future with certainty and a clear head.

 If you need to discuss any of these options, I encourage you to contact Eden Memorial Pet Care.
-Christine provided me with the information above and she wants you to make an informed decision regarding the end-of-life care of your equine friend.
+Christine provided most of the information above and she wants you to make an informed decision regarding the end-of-life care of your equine friend.

 Cover Photo Credit: Sharon Jantzen

 How will you communicate for your animals when you leave town?
 The Horse and Pet Care Communication Checklist enables you to gather all the vital information you need to communicate all the elements of all your animals’ care to your pet sitter.
 What if you suddenly had to leave town?
 Would you be ready for someone to quickly step in and take care of your animals?
 What if something happened to your horse or pet while you were away?
 Would your pet sitter know your wishes?
 This checklist will help you prepare your pet sitter to care for your animals the way you do.
 Get your Horse and Pet Care Free Checklist here >.